This post may contain affiliate links. Please read our disclosure policy.

 This spiced pumpkin roll recipe makes a soft, moist pumpkin cake is rolled around an easy cream cheese buttercream!
 A professional pastry chef gives you all the tips for a perfect roll cake every time!

 If you aren’t feeling the roulade stress, you could bake my pumpkin layer cake instead.
-Both use the best cream cheese buttercream for that sweet, tangy cream cheese layer.
-It is also phenomenal with a little bourbon like in these pumpkin pecan pie cupcakes or this red velvet cake.
+Add a little bourbon to the buttercream like in these pumpkin pecan pie cupcakes or this red velvet cake.
 It’s the holidays.
 Pour it up!

 How to make a perfect pumpkin roll cake

-- Cool the cake in a towel.
-Cooling the cake in the towel really does make a world of difference because it keeps your cake moist.
-Pre-rolling the cake allows it to acclimate to its new rolled shape.
+• Cool the cake in a towel.
+Cooling the cake in the towel keeps the cake moist and pre-rolling allows it to acclimate to its new rolled shape.
 It is less likely to crack.

 Ingredients

-- Pumpkin Pie Spice: Spices are best used within one year of purchase.
+• Pumpkin Pie Spice: Spices are best used within one year of purchase.
 They will be most potent and true to their original flavor.
-This recipe calls for pumpkin pie spice mix.
 I used my pumpkin spice recipe but you could use store-bought as well.

-- Pumpkin Puree: I use Libby’s pumpkin puree because it is consistent and that is what I use to develop all my recipes.
+• Pumpkin Puree: I use Libby’s pumpkin puree because it is consistent and that is what I use to develop all my recipes.
 Use whichever brand you prefer.
 Just be sure to grab pure pumpkin puree and not pumpkin pie mix!
-I would not suggest substituting homemade pumpkin puree due to the varying moisture content.
-Canned pumpkin puree is tightly controlled within a certain percentage.
-Too much moisture will make the pumpkin roll cake gummy and flat.

-- Butter: I use unsalted butter for baking, because you want to control the amount of salt you are adding.
-In frostings and buttercreams the butter is there for stability.
+• Unsalted Butter: In frostings and buttercreams the butter is there for stability.
 It will firm up when cold, which helps the buttercream stay in the pumpkin roll.

 Possible Variations